 - Submit the assignments within the set deadlines and quality requirements;

 - Submit the thesis within the set deadline and quality requirements;

-  Note: Participants who do not meet all the above requirements will receive a Diploma (provided they pass the exams) or a Certificate of attendance.
+Note: Participants who do not meet all the above requirements will receive a Certificate of Achievement (provided they pass the exams) or a Certificate of participation.